Antacids are medicines that counteract (neutralise) the acid in your stomach to relieve indigestion and heartburn.

 Remember that doses for children may be lower than for adults.

-Contact your GP or pharmacist, or call NHS 111, if you take too much of the medicine and start to feel unwell.
+Contact a GP or pharmacist, or call NHS 111, if you take too much of the medicine and start to feel unwell.

 Taking antacids with food, alcohol and other medicines